Struggling with setting boundaries? Learn how to start in just 5 steps with my free guide

 These assessments can be supportive for people navigating mood-related experiences such as depression, anxiety, trauma, OCD, or bipolar disorder.
 I will use the DSM to guide any diagnoses I provide but I will use it as only one tool alongside the entire context of your life.
 The purpose of doing so is to help you see your own story with more spaciousness and self-understanding, and open choices to you that may have been hard to see without this clarity.

-What I Do Not Diagnose
+What I Do and Do Not Diagnose

 These assessments cannot diagnose: